greatvovan/ios-backup-browser/README.md

         # Do something with the data.
 ```

+## Progress bar

+Export usually runs quite fast on SSD storage, but may take longer on HDDs.
+To get a sense of progress, you can install [tqdm](https://github.com/tqdm/tqdm) module.
+If tqdm is found in the executing Python environment and if `total_count` is provided to `Backup.export()` (true for CLI use), it will be
+used to produce a progress bar in the terminal interface.

 ## Relation to `unback()` iOS function

 Unback function was broken by Apple at around version 10 of iOS, and hence